ecrosstexas/ecrosstexas.com-excellent/src/pages/index.md

 layout: 'home'
 blog:
   title: "Eric's Blog"
-  intro: "I'm showing the last 4 blog posts, but there might be more!"
+  intro: "I'm showing the 10 most recent posts, but there are plenty more!"

 ---

 ## Welcome to Eric's Digital Ranch

-Eric's [blog](/blog/), [links](/links/), notes, photos, and [more](/sitemap/).
-It's a digital garden, a commonplace book, a modern day cabinet of curiosities.
+_What's a digital ranch?_ It's Texan for a digital garden, aka a commonplace book, aka a modern day cabinet of curiosities.
+Here y'all can follow my [blog](/blog/), links, notes, photos, and [more](/sitemap/).

-We are breaking ground today, expect construction activity for the foreseeable future.